 The hand necklace featuring the eye has become as prevalent as Magen David in the Jewish community, proven majorly by Israeli house and office decor.
 Jewish Hamsa comes in all shapes and sizes, not all of them affordable to the average buyer.
-However, if you can afford a stunning Hamsa, it is well worth it.
+However, if you are willing to invest in a stunning Hamsa, it is well worth it.

 A diamond Hamsa makes a perfectly suitable anniversary gift.
 White gold Hamsa Jewelry will please a Bat-Mitzvah girl, and Hamsa hand pendant gold makes a thoughtful and beautiful birthday gift.

-People need to feel they belong and cared for.
+All of us have the need to feel that we belong and cared for.
 That is the reason we give each other presents, and that is the reason we like to indulge ourselves and our loved ones with expensive gifts.
 It shows that we care.
 Investing in a piece of jewelry such as the diamond Hamsa will bring forth the desire to ward off evil and to protect the wearer; it will also convey your deep caring.